 - The area in which the units are charged should be clear of debris and combustible materials or chemicals.
-Particular care should be taken where the device is charged in a non commercial environment. - Follow battery usage, storage, and charging guidelines found in this guide. - · Improper battery use may result in a fire, explosion, or other hazard. - To charge the mobile device battery, the battery and charger temperatures must be between +32°F and +104°F (0°C and +40°C) - Do not use incompatible batteries and chargers, including non-Zebra batteries and chargers.
+Particular care should be taken where the device is charged in a non commercial environment. - Follow battery usage, storage, and charging guidelines found in this guide. - · Improper battery use may result in a fire, explosion, or other hazard. - To charge the mobile device battery, the battery and charger temperatures must be between +32°F and +104°F (0°C and +40°C) - Do not use incompatible batteries and chargers.
 Use of an incompatible battery or charger may present a risk of fire, explosion, leakage, or other hazard.
 If you have any questions about the compatibility of a battery or a charger, contact the Global Customer Support Center. - For devices that utilize a USB port as a charging source, the device shall only be connected to products that bear the USB-IF logo or have completed the USB-IF compliance program. - To enable authentication of an approved battery, as required by IEEE1725 clause 10.2.1, all batteries will carry a hologram.
-Do not fit any battery without checking it has the authentication hologram. - Do not disassemble or open, crush, bend or deform, puncture, or shred battery. - Severe impact from dropping any battery-operated device on a hard surface could cause the battery to overheat. - Do not short circuit a battery or allow metallic or conductive objects to contact the battery terminals. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, or expose to fire, explosion, or other hazard. - Do not leave or store the equipment in or near areas that might get very hot, such as in a parked vehicle or near a radiator or other heat source.
-Do not place battery into a microwave oven or dryer. - Battery usage by children should be supervised. - Please follow local regulations to properly dispose of used re-chargeable batteries. - · Do not dispose of batteries in fire.
+Do not fit any battery without checking it has the authentication hologram. - Do not disassemble or open, crush, bend or deform, puncture, or shred. - Severe impact from dropping any battery-operated device on a hard surface could cause the battery to overheat. - Do not short circuit a battery or allow metallic or conductive objects to contact the battery terminals. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, or expose to fire, explosion, or other hazard. - Do not leave or store the equipment in or near areas that might get very hot, such as in a parked vehicle or near a radiator or other heat source.
+Do not place battery into a microwave oven or dryer. - Battery usage by children should be supervised. - Please follow local regulations to properly dispose of used re-chargeable batteries. - Do not dispose of batteries in fire. - In the event of a battery leak, do not allow the liquid to come in contact with the skin or eyes.
+If contact has been made, wash the affected area with large amounts of water and seek medical advice.

-If you suspect damage to your equipment or battery, contact Customer Support to arrange for inspection.
+If you suspect damage to your equipment or battery, contact the Customer Support to arrange for inspection.